Hans Dobida: Early life

-Dobida was born 13 May 1929, in Graz, Austria.
-As a youth in Graz, he played both ice hockey and handball.
-He played hockey with ATSE Graz for five seasons as a young adult, then later served as head of section at ATSE Graz for almost 40 years.
-During this time, the club was the Austrian Hockey League champion in 1975 and 1978.
-He remains in an advisory role with ATSE Graz as of 2019.
+Hans Dobida was born in Graz, on 13 May 1929.
+As a youth in Graz, he played both ice hockey and handball, and was a member of the Austria men's national handball team.
+Playing two sports was made possible due to shorter sport seasons at the time, and playing on natural ice outdoors in winters.
+He played for the ATSE Graz second-level team (ATUS Eggenberg) from 1950 to 1954, and served as head of section at ATSE Graz from 1947 to 1977.
+The club were Austrian Hockey League champions in 1975 and 1978, and became the first team based in Styria to win the national championship.

 Austrian Ice Hockey Association

 Dobida became vice-president of the Austrian Ice Hockey Association in 1962, then took over as its president in 1977, when Walter Wasservogel moved on to international ice hockey.
-During this time, he served on the organizing committees for the 1964 Winter Olympics and the 1976 Winter Olympics; the 1967 World Ice Hockey Championships, the 1973 Ice Hockey World Championships Group B, the 1977 World Ice Hockey Championships, the 1987 Ice Hockey World Championships and the 1996 Men's World Ice Hockey Championships.
-He was proud of the 1973 event for which all games involving the Austria men's national ice hockey team were sold out, and an over-capacity crowd in the final at Eisstadion Liebenau.
+During this time, he served on the organizing committees when Austria hosted the 1964 and 1976 Winter Olympics; and the Ice Hockey World Championships in 1967, 1973, 1977, 1987 and 1996.
+He was also chairman of the 1970 IIHF European U19 Championship Group B hosted in Austria.
+He was proud of the 1973 event for which all games involving the Austria men's national team were sold out, with an over-capacity crowd in the final at Eisstadion Liebenau.
 He welcomed a new branch into the national association in 1994, when the Lower Austrian Ice Hockey Association separated from the Vienna branch.
-He retired as president of the Austrian Ice Hockey Association in 1996, and was succeeded by Dieter Kalt Sr.
+He retired as president of the Austrian Ice Hockey Association in 1996, and was succeeded by Dieter Kalt Sr. After retirement, he remained in an advisory role with ATSE Graz as of 2019.

+In addition to his work with the Austrian Ice Hockey Association, Dobida was secretary of the Austrian Olympic Committee from 1989 to 1997.
+He was also a member of the Austrian Federal Sports Organization, the Association for Sport and Physical Culture in Austria, and the Styrian State Sports Organization.